The Critical Mean-field Chayes-Machta Dynamics: Introduction

 The phase structure of the mean-field random-cluster model, however, is more subtle and depends crucially on the second parameter $q$.
 In particular, when $q>2$ the model exhibits \emph{phase coexistence} at the critical threshold $\la = \lc(q)$.
 Roughly speaking, this means that when $\la = \lc(q)$, the set of configurations with all connected components of size $O(\log n)$, and set of configurations with a unique giant component, contribute each a constant fraction of the probability mass.
 For $q \le 2$, on the other hand, there is no phase coexistence.
+These subtleties are illustrated in Figure~\ref{fig:pt}.

 Phase coexistence at $\la =\lc(q)$ when $q > 2$ has significant implications for the speed of convergence of Markov chains, including the CM dynamics.
 The following detailed connection between the phase structure of the model and the mixing time $\taumixCM$ of the CM dynamics was recently established in~\cite{BSmf,ABthesis,GLP}.
 When $q > 2$, we have: where $(\ls,\lS)$ is the so-called \emph{metastability window}.
 It is known that $\lS = q$, but $\ls$ does not have a closed form; see~\cite{BSmf,LL}; we note that $\lc(q) \in (\ls,\lS)$ for $q > 2$.